Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 \section{Evolution of Planetary Systems}

 The story is not over once planets have managed to form.
-Theoretical models, which are now strongly supported by observations of the Solar System and of extrasolar planetary systems, suggest at least four mechanisms that can lead to substantial post-formation orbital evolution: \begin{itemize} \item {\bf Interaction between planets and the gaseous protoplanetary disk}.
+Theoretical models, which are now strongly supported by observations of the Solar System and of extrasolar planetary systems, suggest at least five mechanisms that can lead to substantial post-formation orbital evolution: \begin{itemize} \item {\bf Interaction between planets and the gaseous protoplanetary disk}.
 This leads to orbital {\em migration} \cite{goldreich80} as a consequence of angular momentum exchange between the planet and the gas disk, and can be important for both terrestrial-mass planets and gas giants while the gas disk is still present.
-Gas disk migration provides the standard theoretical explanation for the existence of hot Jupiters \cite{lin96}. \item {\bf Interaction between planets and a remnant planetesimal disk}.
+Gas disk migration was the first process suggested as an explanation for the existence of hot Jupiters \cite{lin96}. \item {\bf Interaction between planets and a remnant planetesimal disk}.
 Planets, especially giant planets, can also exchange angular momentum by interacting with and ejecting planetesimals left over from the planet formation process.
 This mechanism appears likely to have caused orbital migration of at least the ice giants, and possibly also Saturn, during the early history of the Solar System \cite{levison06}. \item {\bf Interaction within an initially unstable system of two or more massive planets}.
 There is no guarantee that the architecture of a newly formed planetary system will be stable over the long run.
 Instabilities can lead to planet-planet scattering, which usually results in the ejection of the lower mass planets, leaving the survivors on eccentric orbits.
-This could be the origin of the typically eccentric orbits seen in extrasolar planetary systems \cite{lin97,rasio96,weidenschilling96}. \item {\bf Tidal interactions between planets and their host stars}, which are of particular importance for hot Jupiters given that their orbital radii are, in some cases, just a handful of stellar radii. \end{itemize} In this Section I discuss each of these mechanisms in turn.
+This could be the origin of the typically eccentric orbits seen in extrasolar planetary systems \cite{lin97,rasio96,weidenschilling96}.
+A fraction of scattered planets are typically injected on to highly eccentric and inclined orbits that may subsequently circularize to form hot Jupiters. \item {\bf Interaction between orbiting planets and stellar binary companions}.
+A planet whose orbital plane is substantially misaligned with that of a binary companion has its eccentricity excited by the Kozai-Lidov mechanism \citep{kozai62,lidov62}.
+The eccentricity can become large enough that, at closest approach, energy is dissipated in tidal interactions with the star, forming hot Jupiters \citep{wu03}. \item {\bf Tidal interactions between planets and their host stars}, which are of particular importance for hot Jupiters given that their orbital radii are, in some cases, just a handful of stellar radii. \end{itemize} This Section gives an elementary introduction to a selection of these mechanisms \citep[for a higher-level review, see][]{davies14}.
 The focus here is exclusively on {\em dynamical evolution} of newly formed planetary systems.
-Of course the {\em surface} properties of planets also evolve with time, even in the absence of orbital evolution, due to changes in the stellar luminosity and geological processes.
-Considerations of this kind, which are crucial to determining the habitability of planets, are discussed for example in \citet{kasting93}.